Coober Pedy (SA)

 Bon Bon Rest Area is a well-maintained stop along the Stuart Highway, offering travellers a place to rest, camp, and break long journeys.
 Located near Bon Bon Station, it’s a convenient and popular pause point for outback road trips.

-🏨 Featured Accommodation in Coober Pedy
+Featured Accommodation Opportunities In And Around Coober Pedy

 Explore accommodation filming & feature options

-Other Accommodation in Coober Pedy
+Other Accommodation In And Around Coober Pedy